 How do I find out if I am near my aggregate loan limit?

-Be registered with Selective Service, if you’re male (must register between ages 18–25)
+be registered with the selective service if you’re male (you must register between the ages of 18 and 25)

-Be enrolled or accepted for enrollment as a regular student in an eligible degree program
+be enrolled or accepted for enrollment in an eligible degree program

-Be enrolled at least half time (5 credits) in an eligible program
+be enrolled at least half-time in an eligible program

 Do Direct PLUS Loans affect my aggregate loan limit?

-What criteria is used to determine eligibility to receive a PLUS Loan?
+What are the credit criteria to receive the Direct Graduate PLUS Loan?

-How much can I borrow with the Direct PLUS Loan?
+How much can I borrow from the Direct Graduate PLUS Loan?

-If approved for a Direct PLUS Loan, you can borrow up to the full cost of attendance as determined by Simmons College, less any other financial aid received.
+If approved for the Graduate PLUS Loan, you can borrow up to the cost of attendance as determined by Simmons.

 What documents are required to process military education benefits?

 Visit Vets.gov to complete the Education Benefits Application, which generates a request for the Certificate of Eligibility (COE).
-Once approved for benefits, the VA will mail the COE to you within 6-8 weeks from submitting the application.
-A copy of the Certificate of Eligibility must be provided to Student Financial Services by mail, fax or emailed to email@example.com.
+Once approved for benefits, the VA will mail the COE to you six to eight weeks from submitting the application.
+A copy of the Certificate of Eligibility must be provided to Student Financial Services by mail or fax, or emailed to email@example.com.

 What is the difference between active and non-active duty?

-Active Duty is in the military full time and is not currently eligible for the Yellow Ribbon Program (YRP).
-Non-Active Duty is someone who is not currently serving or no longer serving in any capacity of military service of the United states and is eligible for YRP if at 100% per the COE.
+Active duty is someone who is in the military full time and is not currently eligible for the Yellow Ribbon Program (YRP).
+Non-active duty is someone who is not currently serving or is no longer serving in any capacity of military service and is eligible for YRP if at 100% per the COE.

-You are potentially eligible if you have at least 90 days of aggregate active duty service after Sept.10, 2001, and are still on active duty, or if you are an honorably discharged Veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.
+You are potentially eligible if you have at least 90 days of aggregate active-duty service after Sept.10, 2001, and are still on active duty, or if you are an honorably discharged veteran or were discharged with a service-connected disability after 30 days.
 Learn more about the Post-9/11 GI Bill.

-What is the current tuition and fee payment rate, and Monthly Housing Allowance (MHA)?
+What is the current tuition and fee payment rate and the Monthly Housing Allowance (MHA)?

-The Yellow Ribbon program allows degree-granting private colleges and universities in the United States to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the annual maximum cap for the resident tuition and fees at public institutions.
-Veterans who are utilizing Post-9/11 GI Benefits and who are entitled to 100% of their benefit may be eligible.
-To participate in the Yellow Ribbon program, you must be using Post-9/11 GI benefits at 100% eligibility, not on active duty, and not a military spouse.
+The YRP allows degree-granting private colleges and universities in the United States to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the annual maximum cap for the resident tuition and fees at public institutions.
+Veterans who are utilizing post-9/11 GI benefits and who are entitled to 100% of their benefit may be eligible.
+To participate in the YRP, you must be using post-9/11 GI benefits at 100% eligibility, not be on active duty, and not be a military spouse.
 There are a limited number of Yellow Ribbon awards available.
 Learn more about the Yellow Ribbon Program.